 Nivolumab (By injection)

-Treats cancer, including skin, lung, kidney, head, and neck.
+Treats cancer, including bladder, skin, lung, kidney, head, and neck.
 Also treats classical Hodgkin lymphoma.

 OpdivoThere may be other brand names for this medicine.